eatgrass/obsidian-pomodoro-timer/README.md

 ## Task Tracking

-To activate this feature, enable it in the settings.
+To activate this feature, first enable it in the settings.
 Then add pomodoros inline-field after your task's text description as below.
 The pomodoro timer will then automatically update the actual count at the end of each work session.

 **Important: Ensure to add this inline-field before the [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin's fields.
 Placing it elsewhere may result in incorrect rendering within the Tasks Plugin.**